UVA Darden MBA Application Essay Tips, 2023-2024

-At this time how would you describe our short-term, post-MBA goal in terms of industry, function, geography, company size and/or mission and how does it align with the long-term vision you have for your career (200 words)
+Essay 3: Careers With Purpose: At this time how would you describe your short-term, post-MBA goal in terms of industry, function, geography, company size and/or mission and how does it align with the long-term vision you have for your career.
+(200 words)

-This year, Darden has made this prompt more specific, asking for more detail on your post-MBA plans, and has given you 50 more words with which to answer the question.
 Here is where you get to share your plans for the future and showcase the self-reflection you’ve done to formulate this path.
-You can either start with your short-term goal and build up to your long-term vision or start with your vision and work backward to reveal the skills, experiences, and relationships you need to have to be able to achieve it.
+You can either start with your short-term goal and build up to your long-term vision or start with your long-term vision and work backward to reveal the skills, experiences, and relationships you need to possess to be able to achieve it.
 Either way, you will have to build a case that your post-MBA role will help you on your path to attaining your long-term aspiration.

 When describing your post-MBA goal, make sure to include the specifics for which Darden is asking.
 A sample goals statement might be something like this: Product Manager at a large established tech company like Google OR work in marketing role at a mission-based consumer products company like Patagonia.
 You can highlight the skills or experiences you will gain in this role that will help you achieve your long-term vision.
 Although you don’t have to have all the pieces worked out, you need to be able to explain your post-MBA goal clearly enough that admissions can assess whether it is a feasible one.
 If you are too vague, they will have a hard time assessing whether you have set an ambitious yet attainable goal, and you would frankly not be answering the question.